Symbicort is a type of preventer inhaler used to treat asthma in adults and children over the age of six.

-The active ingredients contained in Seretide are budesonide and formoterol fumarate dihydrate.
+The active ingredients contained in Symbicort are Budesonide and Formoterol fumarate dihydrate.

 The inactive ingredient is lactose.

-If you forget a dose of Symbicort, then don't worry, simply take it as soon as you remember.
-If it's nearly time for your next dose then wait until then, don't double up the dose.
+If you forget a dose of Symbicort, take the missed dose as soon as you remember.
+However, if it's nearly time for your next dose (i.e. within a few hours), wait until then, don't double up the dose.

-If you've taken more Symbicort than you were supposed to this won't cause you harm.
-It may mean you are more likely to experience side effects like oral thrush.
-Make sure you continue to use your inhaler as your doctor has prescribed.
-If you are worried about having taken too much Symbicort then speak to your GP or pharmacist.
+If you've taken more Symbicort than you were supposed to, it’s unlikely to cause you harm; however, you may be more likely to experience side effects like oral thrush.
+Therefore, you should inform your doctor if you think you have taken too much.

 Do not use Symbicort if you are allergic to any of the ingredients.

-Always tell your doctor if you are taking any other medications to make sure that they won't interfere with each other.
-In particular, the following may interact with Symbicort:
+Always tell your doctor if you are taking any other medications to ensure that they won't interfere with each other.
+In particular, the following drugs may interact with Symbicort:

 Always rinse out your mouth after each time you use your inhaler.
-This will help to avoid a build up of bacteria which can lead to oral thrush.
+This will help to avoid oral thrush.
 Brushing your teeth or using mouthwash can help get rid of an unpleasant taste.
 Making sure you use your inhaler correctly is the best way to avoid side effects like a sore throat, unpleasant taste or oral thrush.

-Seretide and Symbicort are both combination inhalers which work to prevent asthma attacks and manage symptoms.
-They can also be used to treat COPD.
-These inhalers work by releasing corticosteroids to reduce inhalation.
-The bronchodilators relax the blood vessels and allow them to widen.
-Symbicort is often prescribed for teenagers aged 12-17 to control their asthma, whereas Seretide is more likely to be prescribed for adults.
+Seretide and Symbicort are both combination inhalers that work to prevent asthma attacks and manage symptoms.
+These inhalers work by releasing corticosteroids to reduce inflammation.
+The bronchodilator medication in these inhalers relaxes the blood vessels and allow them to widen.

-Symbicort differs from other types of asthma inhalers as it is a combined inhaler, containing two different medicines.
+Symbicort differs from other asthma inhalers as it is a combined inhaler containing two different medicines.
 It may be prescribed for people with more severe asthma or if their symptoms worsen over time.
 The main two types of asthma inhalers are reliever or preventer inhalers.
 Reliever inhalers are prescribed to everyone diagnosed with asthma to relieve symptoms as they occur.
-If you need to use your reliever inhaler more than twice a week then you'll be prescribed a preventer inhaler to use every day to manage your asthma.
+If you need to use your reliever inhaler more than twice a week, then you'll be prescribed a preventer inhaler to use every day to manage your asthma.
 Symbicort is a stronger type of preventer inhaler.

 Symbicort may leave an unpleasant taste in your mouth.
 This is usually caused by inhaling the medicine incorrectly so that it hits the back of the throat instead of going straight down into the lungs.

-Symbicort does not normally cause problems for people who are lactose intolerant, however you should still mention this to the prescribing doctor.
+Symbicort does not usually cause problems for people who are lactose intolerant.
+However, you should still mention this to the prescribing doctor.
 Symbicort contains only a small amount of lactose, which is not usually enough to initiate a reaction.